jonidacali/TwitterClient/README.md

     * User can click "Compose" icon on action bar on the top right
     * User can then enter a new tweet and post this to tweeter
     * User is taken back to home timeline with new tweet visible in timeline

+Advanced: Improve user interface and theme the app to feel "twitter branded"

 Stories Not Attempted: